jlapugot/jlapugot.github.io/index.md

 title: Home
 ---

-# Welcome to Brackets & Blueprints
+# Prepare for Technical Interviews with Clarity

 > *"If you can't explain it simply, you don't understand it well enough."*

-This blog explores complex engineering concepts through powerful analogies.
-Each post breaks down technical topics by connecting them to familiar experiences, making even the most intricate systems understandable.
+**Ace your technical interview by truly understanding the concepts, not just memorizing them.**

+Each post breaks down complex engineering topics through powerful analogies, then provides the comparison tables, code examples, and key talking points you need.
+Short, focused, and interview-ready: 5-10 minutes per post.

-## Why Analogies?
+## Why This Works

-The ability to simplify complex ideas isn't just about teaching—it's a sign of deep mastery.
-When you truly understand a system, you can see its parallels everywhere.
+Technical interviews test understanding, not memorization.
+This blog gives you the clarity and talking points to explain concepts confidently.
+When you truly understand something, you can explain it simply.

 ---